 Manuals and Workbooks

-In order to effectively implement the MISSION model and maintain model fidelity, MISSION-specific treatment manuals and consumer workbooks have been created.
-The treatment manual is a comprehensive how-to guide for case managers, peer support specialists, and program administrators.
-It provides detailed information about the clinical application and implementation of MISSION.
-Correspondingly, the consumer workbook contains exercises and readings that assist MISSION participants in achieving their recovery goals.
+In order to effectively implement MISSION and maintain program fidelity, model-specific treatment manuals and consumer workbooks have been created.
+Each treatment manual is a comprehensive how-to guide for case managers, peer support specialists, and program administrators.
+They provides detailed information about the clinical application and implementation of MISSION.
+Correspondingly, each consumer workbook contains exercises and readings that assist MISSION participants in achieving their recovery goals.
 In addition to these resources, model-specific practical guides for case managers and peer support specialists have been developed, which contain condensed material from each of the three treatment manuals.

 The original MISSION treatment approach provides case management, peer support, integrated mental health and substance use treatment, and vocational support to homeless clients with co-occurring psychiatric and substance use disorders (CODs).
 These manuals and workbooks, now in their second edition, are best suited to individuals who are working to obtain stable housing and employment, while addressing their co-occurring disorders.
 The participant workbook has been translated for Spanish-speaking consumers.